rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 ## Introduction

-Like every newbie in Rootstrap, my first assignment was to develop Target MVD application, in my case, in React Native.
+In Rootstrap, my first assignment was to develop a React Native application, that involved maps, chat and following the design specifications to the letter.
 While doing this, one of the first things I tried was to set the family font that the application uses, and I found out it wasn't as easy as I expected.

-The biggest issue was that all the tutorials said to excecute "react-native link" command and after executing it, the application would stop building successfully.
+The biggest issue was that all the tutorials said to execute `react-native link`, which in my experience was a bad idea because afterward the application stopped building successfully.
+This occurs because since React Native 0.60 released, there is a property called Autolinking that changed how to link a library, as [this](https://aboutreact.com/react-native-autolinking/) post explains.

 ## Overview

-In this tutorial you will learn how to add and link fonts manually, without using the link command.
+In this tutorial, you will learn how to add and link fonts manually, without using the link command.

-First you will see all the configurations that need to be done in order to be able to use customize fonts and then you will learn its usage in a simple application.
+First, you will see all the configurations that need to be done to use custom fonts and then you will learn its usage in a simple application.

 ## Configuration

 ### Create Project

 First of all, you should create a project in react native.
-To do that, initiate terminal in the folder where you want to create your project and excecute:
+To do that, open the terminal and navigate to the folder you want to create your project in, and execute:

 ```sh
 react-native init customize_fonts_react_native_tutorial